moby/moby/docs/sources/commandline/cli.rst

     $ docker rm `docker ps -a -q`

-This command will delete all the stopped containers.
-The command ``docker ps -a -q`` will return all the existing container's id and the ``rm`` command takes those id's and delete them.
-The running containers will not be deleted, even though they will appear on that id's list.
+This command will delete all stopped containers.
+The command ``docker ps -a -q`` will return all existing container IDs and pass them to the ``rm`` command which will delete them.
+Any running containers will not be deleted.

 .. _cli_rmi: